mfro725/MF_FYP_ASC_Prokaryotes/README.md

 # MF_FYP_ASC_Prokaryotes

-Scripts and files for the associated FYP carrying out comprehensive analysis of stop codon usage in 728 bacterial and archaic genomes:  "Like evidence has suggested in eukaryotes, do prokaryotes select for fail safe stop codons?"
+Scripts and files for the associated FYP carrying out comprehensive analysis of stop codon usage in 728 bacterial and archaic genomes:  "Overall, evidence in bacteria and archaea suggests no selection for additional fail-safe stop codons but it is dependent on the analysis."

 This repository contains the source code for running the analysis described in the project.